Demeter2025/AndroVET/README.md

 run sudo /opt/lampp start
-open the web browser and navigate to localhost (127.0.0.1) select MyPHPAdmin create a new database import the .sql file with the bugs table.
+open the web browser and navigate to localhost (127.0.0.1) select MyPHPAdmin create a new database called "mydata" import bugs.sql and common.sql.

 the lampp SQL server MUST be ACTIVE to use AndroVET.

-to deactivate the SQL server please go to your terminal and write

-sudo /opt/lampp/lampp stop
+To deactivate the SQL server please go to your terminal and write sudo /opt/lampp/lampp stop

 ## Notes

-Please note, AndroVET was tailored with accuracy in mind but its abstraction layer can consume a considerable amount of system resources.
+Please note, AndroVET was tailored with accuracy in mind and can consume a considerable amount of system resources.
 We recommend AT LEAST 16 GB of RAM to run the app without any issues.
-The status bar can fail to update during runtime because of the nature of multiprocessing, the app takes close to 30 minutes to evaluate a complete android repo,  but the time can vary according to system resources.
-Please be patient.
+The status bar can fail to update during runtime because of the nature of multiprocessing.
+If you note this situation, pleasse be patient.
+AndroVET takes close to 30 minutes to evaluate a complete Android repo, if you run in a laptop or a slower computer the execution time can be as long as 70 minutes.

 ## HOW TO USE AndroVET

-to run the app plase clone the repo and go to its main folder. run the swatch.py by executing python swatch.py [parameters...] provide the following parameters:
+to run the app plase clone the repo and go to its main folder.
+run:
+python swatch.py <ARGV1> <ARGV2> <ARGV3> <ARGV4> <ARGV5>
+Where the arguments are as follows:

 argv[1] = custom OS folder

-argv[2] = datbase name

-argv[3] = datbase user

-argv[4] = datbase password

-argv[5] = save results folder
+argv[2] = A folder to save results (if it doesn't exists, the folder will be created for you)

-argv[6] = true/false => print results of the precision layer
+argv[3] = True/False => prints the results of the Precision layer in the terminal

-argv[7] = set similarity treshold for Layer2 -> recommended value 85.5
+argv[4] = set similarity treshold for Layer2 -> recommended value 85.5

+argv[5] = True/False => Generates debuging information files.
+If set to True a short description will be provided in the terminal.

+Pleae note, if there is any error in the Abstraction Layer, AndroVET will notify the user and generate debug files and partial results despite of argv[5] value.
+This allows a technical user to load partial results in memory and run AndroVET from its last valid state.

 ## CONTACT US